ballerina-platform/module-ballerinax-ai.agent/ballerina/Module.md

 ### HTTP resource as a Tool

-To use an API resource as a tool, a HTTP tool definition can be created as follows.
+To use an API resource as a tool, an HTTP tool definition can be created as follows.

 ```
 agent:HttpTool httpResourceTool = {